UtharaKeerthan/C/README.md

-# Training 2015
+# Personal project files from the year 2015
-Personal project files from initial corporate trainings
+Basic programming in C, C++ and python